JensdeVlaming/Project-WhatsApp/README.md

 # Project-WhatsApp
-A machine learning WhatsApp bot
+A machine learning WhatsApp bot.
+This project is deprecated and no longer in active development.

 # Clone this project
 ```bash